Are you a new staff member at Valpo? The answers to the common questions below will help you get started on the right foot.

 Step 1: Get Your Valpo OneCard

 Valpo identification cards, also called the OneCard, are required for all Valparaiso University employees.
-Get your card at the OneCard Office in the Harre Union, room 244; bring a government-issued photo ID.
-Your OneCard allows you to purchase meals, get into buildings, check out materials from the library, use the recreation center’s facilities, gain admittance to campus events, and much more.
+Get your card at the OneCard Office at the IT Help Desk located on the 1st floor of the Christopher Center (Library); please be sure to bring a government-issued photo ID.
+Your OneCard allows you to purchase meals on campus, get into buildings, check out materials from the library, use the recreation center’s facilities, gain admittance to campus events like athletics events, for example.

 Step 2: Change Your Password Through the Account Management System